OutSystems/AzureARMTemplates/README.md

 - When installing OutSystems 10 leave the Database Log parameter empty.
 - Always validate if you already have your own Virtual Network to deploy on or if you need to use one of the auxiliary templates (bottom of this read.me)

-### 5. Single Environment
+### 5. Single Environment without Application Gateway

-This template deploys an OutSystems environment on a virtual machine on Azure SQL.
+This template deploys an OutSystems Deployment Controller on a virtual machine and an AzureSQL server with OutSystems databases.

 [![AzSQLController](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FOutSystems%2FAzureARMTemplates%2Fmaster%2FAzSQLController.json)